 Osborne Park & Boat Landing – 9530 Osborne Tnpk., Henrico, VA 23223.
 Osborne Boat Landing features three double boat slips and a canoe launch available from dawn to dusk.
 An accessible fishing pier extends out into the James River.
 Adjacent Osborne Park, featuring a playground, shelters, and trails is open from dawn to dusk.
 Information: Richard Huddleston, 501-5127.
 FREE.

 Pocahontas State Park – 10301 State Park Road, Chesterfield, VA 28382.
 Just 20 miles from downtown Richmond, Pocahontas offers boating, picnicking, camping, camping cabins, hiking, and interpretive and environmental education programs.
 The Aquatic Center offers seasonal water-based activities for the entire family.
 It has a kiddie pool, fountain wet deck, three-foot and five-foot-deep leisure pools, an activity pool and two tubular water slides.
 Rowboat, paddleboat, kayak and canoe rentals also are available at the 200-acre Swift Creek Lake during the summer.
 The park’s two fishing lakes have crappie, largemouth bass, bluegill and catfish.
 The park has more than 80 miles of trails throughout 7,925 acres open to hiking, bicycling and horseback riding.
-FREE to visit, explore, hike, bike, and other (some events and activities require fee).
+Entrance is $7 per carload to visit, explore, hike, bike, and more (some other events and activities require a fee).

 Pouncey Tract Park – Pouncey Tract Road, Henrico, Va 23228.
 This park features sand volleyball courts, softball and multi-purpose athletic fields, picnic facilities, and a playground.
 There is a walking trail and the playground is perfect for smaller kids.
 FREE.